Ireland vs. Portugal – Match Report – November 11, 2021

-(EFE) .- Portugal could not with Ireland and signed a tie (0-0) rude marked by the bad game and the almost absence of chances with which their classification with Serbia will be played on the last day of group A.
+(EFE) .- Portugal could not with Ireland and signed a tie (0-0) rude marked by the bad game and the almost absence of chances with which they will play their classification with Serbia on the last day of group A.

 Although he is still in first place, he squandered a great chance to maintain the two-point gap he had with Serbia.
 Now, both teams are tied at 17 and, although with a draw he could reach Qatar, the image he offered in Dublin was not at all good.